spyder-ide/spyder/Announcements.md

     * Show Matplotlib backend state in status bar.
     * Make kernel restarts be much faster for the current interpreter.
     * Turn `runfile`, `debugfile`, `runcell` and related commands into IPython magics.
+    * Add a new way to manage and establish connections with remote servers/kernels

 - Important fixes
     * Environment variables declared in `~/.bashrc` or `~/.zhrc` are detected and